 Here are some of the best alternatives to installment loans, especially if you have bad credit.

-According to CNBC, around 51% of American consumers have less than 3 months’ worth of savings.
+- Side hustles: According to CNBC, around 51% of American consumers have less than 3 months’ worth of savings.
 Gig work is a way to help increase one’s monthly income and pay off debt.
 Around 85% of gig workers, or independent contractors, bring in an additional $500 a month.
-Examples of gig work include:

-Some lenders (Self is a good one) offer what is known as a credit builder loan, which will help you build money in an account as you pay off your loan.
+- Credit-builder loans: Some lenders (Self is a good one) offer what is known as a credit-builder loan, which will help you build money in an account as you pay off your loan.
 This is a good option to explore.
-You can find seven great credit builder loan options here.
+You can find seven great credit-builder loan options here.

 Want to know more about how credit builder loans can help you build savings?
 Watch this for more information: